revature-13Aug18-java/code-samples-for-jeremiah_laforge/projectTwo-ReciepeApp/README.md

 <h1> What's Cooking App-jeremiah_laforge </h1>
 <p>
 This is a single page web application that was developed in a three person team.
 Goals were set early and trakced with a spreadsheet to help maintain communication during the development process.
-We determined that our site would be a place for users obtain inspiration for cooking by searching for recipies, or by viewing recipies recommended by verified Chefs.
+We determined that our site would be a place for users to obtain inspiration for cooking by searching for recipes or by viewing recipes recommended by verified Chefs.
 The following functionality was provided:
 <ul>
 <h4>Anyone</h4>
 <li>
-    Search for recipe by ingredients
+    Search for recipes by ingredients
 </li>
 <li>
     View recomended recipes from Chefs